 Please note: You must be formally admitted to Seminole State College and accepted to an approved program of study before you can receive VA education benefits.

 Chapter 30: Montgomery GI Bill® - Active Duty (MGIB-AD)

 This program provides up to 36 months of education benefits to veterans who entered active duty for the first time after July 1, 1985, served a minimum of two years, and received an honorable discharge.

 For more information, visit the Montgomery Bill benefits page.

 Chapter 31: Vocational Readiness and Employment (VR&E) Program

 This program is intended to help veterans with service-connected disabilities obtain and maintain employment (requires a service-connected disability rating).
 Participants receive payment for required tuition and fees as well as a monthly subsistence allowance.

-This program provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after Sept.
+This program provides 36 months of financial support for education and housing to individuals with at least 90 days of aggregate service on or after Sept.
 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 Veterans must have received an honorable discharge to be eligible.